pe2mbs/gencrud/USAGE.md

 #### index variable (optional)
 When set to a numeric value the field is included into list view, the value dertemines the order where the fields shall appear.

+#### css section (optional)

+##### width variable (optional)
+This variable is used for the width of the list view columns.
+The best way to define the width of the columns is using percentage, therefore the columns scale with the total view.
+The total width of the columns may not exceed 97%.

 #### import variable (optional)
 When set to a string the first word is the class name of the table that contains the relationship, the second part is the path where the module can be found.